nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

    and (@type := type) is not null and (@num &lt;= 2);</pre>

-I confess, I don&#8217;t fully understand this.
+I confess, I don't fully understand this.
 I figured it out through trial and error.
-If the user manual explains it well enough for me to have gotten there by reason, I don&#8217;t know where.
+If the user manual explains it well enough for me to have gotten there by reason, I don't know where.
 Can someone make it make sense please?
-I don&#8217;t want to have to read the source&#8230;
+I don't want to have to read the source&#8230;

-### What&#8217;s so great about this?
+### What's so great about this?

 Two words: one pass.
 One pass through the table &#8212; no quadratic-time algorithms, no grouping or sorting.
 This is highly efficient.
 I showed you another technique with `UNION` in my last article, which might be more efficient in some cases.
 But if you have lots of types of fruit, each of which has just a few varieties, you will be hard-pressed to find a more efficient algorithm to output the first two rows from each group.
 In fact, I doubt it can be done.

 ### Spurious columns are gone

 Putting the variable assignments inside functions not only let me put everything into the `WHERE` clause, it also got rid of the extra columns in the output &#8212; without kludges like subqueries.
-You can use this technique to clean up your output whenever you&#8217;re doing row-by-row calculations.
+You can use this technique to clean up your output whenever you're doing row-by-row calculations.

 ### Notice the order of rows!

 As in previous articles, rows are processed and numbered in order.
 I never really stated what I was trying to accomplish in the example above.
-The query I showed you will just output a maximum of two consecutive rows of the same type, in the order they&#8217;re read from the table (actually, I guess that&#8217;s the order they pass through the `WHERE `filter, which might not be the same).
+The query I showed you will just output a maximum of two consecutive rows of the same type, in the order they're read from the table (actually, I guess that's the order they pass through the `WHERE `filter, which might not be the same).
 If I want to do something specific, such as get the two cheapest varieties from each type of fruit, I need to add an explicit `ORDER BY` to get the rows in order of price:

 <pre>set @num := 0, @type := '';